Virology / Serology - Arbovirus

 In humans, WNV usually causes mild flu-like illness that can include fever, headache, body aches, rash, and swollen lymph glands.
 In more serious infections, symptoms can include a severe headache, high fever, neck stiffness, disorientation, coma, convulsions, muscle weakness, paralysis, and very rarely death.
 The incubation period is usually 3 to 15 days.
 In a minority of cases the disease may be severe, with central nervous system involvement.

-Timely laboratory testing for WNV and other arboviral infections including EEE and LAC is available at the State Laboratory of Public Health free of charge via serology, viral isolation, and molecular amplification.
+Timely laboratory testing for WNV and other arboviral infections including EEE and LAC is available at the State Laboratory of Public Health free of charge via serology and viral isolation.
 All positive results will be promptly telephoned to the submitting physician or hospital at the number provided.
 A diagnostic serologic panel will be performed on all serum suspected for arbovirus that includes testing for IgG antibodies to EEE, LAC, WNV, Western Equine Encephalitis (WEE), and St. Louis Encephalitis (SLE) by immunofluorescence (IFA).
 All serum received will be also be tested for IgM antibodies to WNV and LAC by enzyme immunoassay (EIA).
 For more information about these viruses, visit CDC .

 Specimen Acceptance Policy

 Both acute and convalescent paired serum specimens should be submitted.
-CSF specimens can be submitted (only with a companion serum) for molecular amplification, virus cultivation in cell culture, and/or antibody level determination.
-In fatal cases, submit CNS tissue specimens (spinal cord, medulla, cerebellum, and hippocampus) for virus isolation and molecular amplification, in addition to serum and CSF.
+CSF specimens can be submitted (only with a companion serum) for virus cultivation in cell culture and/or antibody level determination.
+In fatal cases, submit CNS tissue specimens (spinal cord, medulla, cerebellum, and hippocampus) for virus isolation in addition to serum and CSF.

 Wild Birds: When the virus first appeared in the United States, North Carolina was among many states that were able to get valuable information from the collection and testing of dead, wild birds.
 However, now that the virus has become established within the wild bird population, testing dead birds is no longer necessary.
 Therefore, North Carolina is no longer taking reports of dead wild birds or submitting any birds for testing.